 5. Secure a Location for Your Business

-There are a few things to consider when looking for a location for your medical supply business.
+There are a few things to consider when looking for a location for your medical equipment business.
 First, you’ll want to make sure the location is accessible and convenient for your customers.
 You’ll also need to have enough space to store your inventory and equipment.
 Finally, it’s important to find a location that is affordable.

 6. Register Your Medical Supply Business with the IRS